akpw/batch-mp-tools/README.md

 Batch management of media files, from base properties such as file names through tags / artwork metadata to advanced operations on the media content.

 The project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/) and currently consists of three main command-line utilities.
-All three share the core concept of various transformations applied to generated stream of selected file system entries, and consequently they also share the same set of global options.
+All three share the core concept of various transformations applied to generated stream of file system entries, and consequently they also share the same set of global options.
 A quick way to check on that is to run:
 ```
     $ renamer -h
     $ tagger -h